philiparad/FSMProject/README.md

 intro
 =====
-Finite state machines are a conceptual model for dealing with conditional UI, connectivity monitoring & management to initialization and more.State machines simplify tangled paths of asynchronous code and easy to test.
+Finite state machines are a conceptual model for dealing with conditional UI, connectivity monitoring & management to initialization and more.
+State machines simplify tangled paths of asynchronous code and easy to test.
 In this project we will implement a FSM for a React application.

 Library